jdortiz/MalometerTDD/README.md

 ## TDD exercise ##

+Now you play to get code from the tests.

 ### Test the transient property (test state) (15 min) ###

+Core Data properties need no testing, but the assessment that is calculated, is somthing to be checked.

 1. Add the transient property to the model as you did before.
 2. Write the first test to check the assessment value given a